Danjumaaudu/tradingeconomics/job  interview/README.md

  GDP Indicator Comparison

 ## Overview
 This project is a **Gross Domestic Product (GDP) Indicator Comparison** tool that allows users to compare the GDP of two different countries.
-The application fetches GDP data from an external API and visualizes the results in a bar chart.
+The application fetches GDP data from Trading economics  external API and visualizes the results in a bar chart.

 ## Features
 - Users can input two country names.